joshwadd/Vehicle_detection/README.md

 ### Colour Histogram

-Colour information is added to the featur
+Colour information is added to the feature space